-The body is made of mahogany and spruce, similar to the classic Gibson J-15.
+The body is mahogany and spruce, similar to the classic Gibson J-15.
 It uses a Gibson Advanced Response pickup, while the J-15 uses a slim taper.
 The guitar is also equipped with a belly-up bridge.
 It also features a resonator pickup system.
 Gibson offers a wide range of guitars in all price ranges, and the J15 has a loyal following.

 Gibson J-45 12-string acoustic guitar

 R Baggs Guitar Amplifiers, J 45 pickup